Hayden Wesneski: Chicago Cubs

 On August 1, 2022, the Yankees traded Wesneski to the Chicago Cubs for relief pitcher Scott Effross.
 The Cubs assigned him to the Iowa Cubs, with whom he was 0-2 with a 5.66 ERA.
 The Cubs promoted Wesneski to the major leagues on September 6.
 He debuted that day and pitched five scoreless innings with eight strikeouts en route to his first career win.
 On September 22, Wesneski pitched an immaculate inning versus the Pittsburgh Pirates.
 He finished his rookie campaign with a 2.18 ERA in 6 games.

 In 2023, Wesneski made 34 appearances (11 starts) for the Cubs, and registered a 3–5 record and 4.63 ERA with 83 strikeouts across 89 1/3 innings pitched.
 Wesneski was optioned to Triple–A Iowa to begin the 2024 season.
 He made 28 appearances for Chicago, posting a 3–6 record and 3.86 ERA with 67 strikeouts across 67 2/3 innings pitched.

 Houston Astros

 On December 13, 2024, the Cubs traded Wesneski, Isaac Paredes, and Cam Smith to the Houston Astros in exchange for Kyle Tucker.
 He made six starts for Houston, logging a 1-3 record and 4.50 ERA with 29 strikeouts across 32 innings pitched.
 Following a May 6 start against the Milwaukee Brewers, the Astros placed Wesneski on the 15-day injured list with right elbow discomfort.
-On May 18, it was announced that Wesneski would undergo Tommy John surgery, ruling him out for the remainder of the season.
+On May 18, it was announced that Wesneski would undergo Tommy John surgery, ruling him out for the rest of the season.

+On March 30, 2026, Wesneski was placed on the 60-day injured list as he continued to recover from surgery.
+He was activated for his season debut on July 29.